 Average Great Dane Weight: 110 - 175 pounds

 No list of large dog breeds would be complete without this gentle giant.
 Great Danes are strong and mighty but known to be very easygoing.
-Even though they are sweet, they do need training in order to be manageable.
+Even though they are sweet, they do need training to be manageable.
 Their shoulders stand at 32 inches tall on average.
 They are also frequent contenders for the world's tallest dog.
 The current Guinness World record holder is a Great Dane named Zeus, who stands at 44 inches from shoulder to foot.
-He stands at an impressive 7ft 4 in when he is on his hind legs.
+He stands at an impressive 7ft 4 inches when he is on his hind legs.

 Danes need weekly brushing.
 As long as they don't go running through puddles, they only need a bath every now and then.
 Because they are so large, Danes are known for having shorter lifespans.
 On average, they will live somewhere between 7- 10 years.